kamil20/Discord-Wolf-Theme/README.md

 First Go to C:\Users\%username%\%appdata%\BetterDiscord\Themes and place the theme file in there.
 It's very simple!
 Then go onto discord and go to User Settings> Themes> And click the Wolf Theme slider and the theme should apply!

 # How to download the theme
 Go over to the releases and then click the latest one!
 The source code is nothing important so don't download that.
-Download wolf.theme.css and then follow the tutorial.
+Download Wolf.in.bule.night.css and then follow the tutorial.

 # Theme Look
 ![Wolf Theme Preview](https://github.com/kamil20/Discord-Wolf-Theme/blob/master/Fantasy-Wolf-Wallpaper-680x425.png)